 To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act (GPRA), P.L.
 103-62, applicants who receive funding under this solicitation must provide data that measures the results of their work.
-Performance measures for this solicitation are as follows:
+Performance measures for this solicitation can be found on the BJA JAG web page: www.oip.usdoj.gov/BJA/grant/JAGPerfMeasures.pdf.